danimorga00/danimorga00/ReadMe.md

 # 💫 About Me:
 Hi!
 I am Daniele Morganti and I'm currently studying computer engineering at the University of Florence.
-I am particularly interested in embedded and real-time development, with a focus on designing efficient, low-latency systems for IoT applications.
+I am particularly interested in embedded and real-time development, with a focus on designing efficient and low-latency systems.
 I enjoy working on projects that combine hardware and software, and I'm continuously exploring ways to optimize performance in resource-constrained environments.

 ## 🌐 Socials: